 Transparency: Demonstrates a commitment to transparency and public disclosure

 Also, the BRSLs on Whole Foods Market’s website are not the full lists of prohibited ingredients, according to Whole Foods Market’s statement on the “Information for Potential Suppliers” webpage, which says: “… the ingredient list on our public website is only a partial list intended for screening products.”
-Additionally, Whole Foods Market only lists 89 of its 100+ banned body care ingredients on this webpage: https://www.wholefoodsmarket.com/about-our-products/body-care-quality-standards.
-On a page dated July 2018, Whole Foods Market publicly discloses only 451 of the 471 ingredients that it said were prohibited last year in Premium Body Care products.
+Additionally, Whole Foods Market only lists 90 of its 100+ banned body care ingredients on this webpage: https://www.wholefoodsmarket.com/about-our-products/body-care-quality-standards.
+On a page dated July 2018, Whole Foods Market publicly discloses only 451 of the 471 ingredients that it said in 2017 were prohibited in Premium Body Care products.

 0 out of 7.5 points